SOC 2

 Audit Firm Pricing Tiers

-SOC 2 audit fees range from $7,000 at boutique firms to $150,000 at Big 4 firms, and the CPA market operates in three distinct pricing tiers.
+SOC 2 examination fees range from $7,000 at boutique firms to $150,000 at Big 4 firms, and the CPA market operates in three distinct pricing tiers.
 The tier you select determines report credibility, fieldwork quality, and enterprise buyer acceptance.
-The fee ranges and risk profiles for each tier differ substantially.

-Firms offering SOC 2 reports for $7,000 to $12,000 use offshore staff, template-driven testing, and minimal customization.
+Firms offering SOC 2 reports for $7,000 to $12,000 often (though not universally) use offshore staff, template-driven testing, and minimal customization.
 The report technically satisfies the AICPA standard.
-The problem arises when your enterprise prospect’s Vendor Risk Management team reviews the signing firm.
-If the firm is unknown, has no peer review history on the AICPA website, or has a pattern of generic reports, the VRM team requests a new audit from an acceptable firm.
-You pay twice [AICPA QC Section 10].
+The problem arises when your enterprise prospect’s Vendor Risk Management (VRM) team reviews the signing firm.
+If the firm is unknown, has no peer review history on the AICPA website, or has a pattern of generic reports, the VRM team requests a new examination from an acceptable firm.
+You pay twice.

 2. Ask your top three enterprise customers or prospects: “Will your vendor risk management team accept a SOC 2 report from [firm name]?”
 Do this before engaging the firm.

 3. Request a sample report (redacted client name) from the auditor.
 Review the level of detail in control descriptions and testing procedures.
-Generic, template-driven reports signal an audit mill.
+Generic, template-driven reports signal a low-tier firm.

-Which Three Scope Decisions Save $15,000 on Your SOC 2 Audit?
+Which Three Scope Decisions Save $15,000 on Your SOC 2 Examination?

 Scope determines cost.
-Every system, process, and Trust Service Category included in the audit boundary increases fieldwork hours and evidence collection requirements.
-Three scope decisions made before signing the engagement letter reduce total cost by 20% to 30%.
+Every system, process, and Trust Services Category included in the examination boundary increases fieldwork hours and evidence collection requirements.
+Three scope decisions made before signing the engagement letter reduce total cost by 20% to 30% in practitioner experience.

 1. Start with Security Only

-The AICPA requires only the Security (Common Criteria) category.
+The AICPA requires only the Security (Common Criteria) Trust Services Category.
 Adding Availability, Confidentiality, or Privacy increases the audit fee by $5,000 to $15,000 per category and expands evidence requirements proportionally.
-Start with Security unless your enterprise customers explicitly request additional categories in their vendor security questionnaire [AICPA TSC Overview].
+Start with Security unless your enterprise customers explicitly request additional categories in their vendor security questionnaire.

 2. Exclude Non-Production Environments